orta/graphql-api-goals/README.md

 ##### Systems

-- Hooks for allowing side processes (type codegen for example) during dev
+- Hooks for allowing side processes (type codegen, relay for example) during dev
 - Keep auth as ACLs baked into the SDL

 ### Things to look into: